Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Marc Casper -- Chairman, President, and Chief Executive Officer

 Yes.
-So when I think about the business in China, the team really did an excellent job I think really difficult circumstances.
+So -- when I think about the business in China, the team really did an excellent job I think in really difficult circumstances.
 They basically had a month in the Shanghai region to basically get the business to really incredible performance in June.
-So I am very proud of that.
+So I'm very proud of that.

 We had good growth in the core business, much better than we expected.
 And a nice chunk of the overdrive in COVID testing was in supporting the local activities.
 So we did a really good job there.
 We don't sell our assays there, but we do sell our instruments and in our reagents to support local demand.